razor-network/docs-v2/docs/stake.md

 You can get sFUEL from here:
 https://www.sfuelstation.com/

 In order to get started, you will also need some RAZOR tokens on Europa chain.
-You can bridge RAZOR tokens from Ethereum to Europa Schain using [Skale Portal](https://portal.skale.space/bridge).
+You can bridge RAZOR tokens from Ethereum to Europa Defi Hub using [Skale Portal](https://portal.skale.space/bridge).
 More info regarding RAZOR Token bridge can be found [here](/docs/token-bridge/europa-defi-hub)

-## Add Razor Schain network to metamask
+## Add Europa Defi Hub network to metamask

 1. Use an ethereum compatible browser (e.g. Chrome browser with Metamask plugin)
 2. In metamask, click on top right account icon > Settings > Add Network.